 With applicant tracking systems remaining at the forefront of the recruiting process, it’s often hard for your CV to reach the hands of a qualified recruiter.
 HR managers are increasingly relying on the power of ATSs to find suitable candidates based on keyword matches – undoubtedly one of the worst pieces of technology to solve a human problem.

-And although 75% of candidates are rejected from ATSs, you could be among the 25% of successful applicants – if you address a few issues before firing off your application, that is.
+And although most candidates are rejected from ATSs, you could be among the successful applicants – if you address a few issues before firing off your application, that is.

 Firstly, ensure the same keywords from the job description are incorporated into your CV naturally and, secondly, run your CV through an online ATS to spot any mistakes or missed opportunities before sending it to the hiring manager.